H-Jamieu/VLM-Finetune/README.md

 ## Update

+- [2025/10/09] Added support of GLM4.1V with continued pre-training.
+Added preliminary support for Qwen 3 VL series.
 - [2025/09/12] 🔥**Update for `transformers==4.56.1` and torch==`2.8.0`**
 - [2025/08/21] Add option for using 2-layer mlp for classification.
 - [2025/08/21] Add option for unfreeze only few layers for llm and vision tower.